- Last updated:

 Customs officials may ask you to show them a return or onward ticket and proof of sufficient funds for your stay.
 If you are unable to do so, or if you seek entry as a visitor but are found with items indicating that you intend to seek employment (such as curriculum vitae or educational certificates), you may be denied entry and expelled from the country.
 If you have previously been refused entry, contact the British High Commission for entry clearance before making plans to visit United Kingdom, even if a visa is normally not required.

-Canadians needing any type of visa should consult the UK Border Agency, which uses a five-tier visa regulation system.
-They should also visit this website to ensure that they have appropriate documents for the purpose of their visit (marriage, employment, studies, etc.).
-Canadians planning to work in the U.K. for any period of time are required to have a work permit; this includes voluntary work.
+Canadians needing any type of visa should consult UK Visas and Immigration to ensure that they apply for the proper visa and have the appropriate documents for the purpose of their visit (marriage, employment, studies, etc.), as well as to find out if they will be required to pay a healthcare surcharge.
+Canadians planning to work or volunteer in the United Kingdom for any period of time are required to have a work permit.

-Tourist Visa: Not required (for stays less than six months)
+Tourist Visa: Not required (for stays of six months or less)